mosra/m.css/doc/css/typography.rst

 By default, all text is wrapped according to default HTML rules.
-In order to look better on very narrow screens, it's possible to use :html:`&shy;` to hyphenate words --- either manually on a case-by-case basis, or using the `m.htmlsanity plugin <{filename}/plugins/htmlsanity.rst#hyphenation>`_.
-The :html:`<wbr/>` HTML tag does the same without rendering any hyphens, and finally there's a :css:`.m-link-wrap` you can apply to links with long URLs to break anywhere:
+In order to look better on very narrow screens, it's possible to use :html:`&shy;` to hyphenate words.
+The :html:`<wbr/>` HTML tag does the same without rendering any hyphens, and finally there's a :css:`.m-link-wrap` you can apply to links with long URLs to break anywhere.
+Both hyphenation and link wrapping can be done either manually on a case-by-case basis, or using the `m.htmlsanity plugin <{filename}/plugins/htmlsanity.rst>`_, which can do both automatically.

 .. code-figure::